May 20, 1946– Cherilyn Sarkisian Bono Allman:

 “Until you’re ready to look foolish, you’ll never have the possibility of being great.”

-Cher and I have something in common, and I don’t mean sleeping with David Geffen or turning back time.
+Cher and I have something in common, and I don’t mean sleeping with David Geffen.
 We have both been on our Living Proof: The Farewell Tour for the past 2 1/2 decades.
 Cher’s tour is the most successful tour by a female solo artist of all time.
 I felt lucky to book a gig in my own backyard.

 Cher dropped out of high school at 16 years old and moved to LA.
 She had her initial taste of Hollywood stardust when she was involved in a minor car accident with Warren Beatty on her first day in town.
 He then seduced her.
 Cher remembers the encounter as “a disappointment”.